AllProAi/Sanza-TV-App_QuickPoll_v1/docs/LICENSING.md

 ## Commercial License

-For commercial and proprietary use cases, a separate commercial license is available from AllPro.Enterprises.
+For commercial and proprietary use cases, a separate commercial license is available from Daniel Hill / AllPro.Enterprises.
 This license:

 - Allows integration with proprietary systems without AGPL requirements
 - Enables OEM and white-label distribution